Home > Hardware > Trends in Architectural Hardware in the Middle East

-Having spent several years in this industry, I have always kept along with me the famous quote which says “The lever handle on the door is the first handshake you make before entering a building”.
+Having spent several years in this industry, I have always kept with me the famous quote which says “The lever handle on the door is the first handshake you make before entering a building”.

-Projects are nowadays mostly won on the selection of a designer handle that pleases the end clients taste towards aesthetics and finishes.
+Projects are nowadays mostly won on the selection of a designer handle that pleases the end client’s taste towards aesthetics and finishes.
 Thus, the revolution of architectural door hardware has evolved over a period of time in both regulations and standards and design-wise.

 We will not go into the life-cycle testing and fire and safety directives of the hardware but will concentrate more on what are the changing trends towards architectural hardware in the Middle East.

-I do remember distinctly when I entered the threshold of my career in architectural door hardware when aesthetics was not much thought of and only stainless steel finishes or polished stainless steel played a major role in the supply of 80 percent of projects, mechanical hardware made up for 90 percent of the project with 10 percent going to electromechanical hardware for the vicinity.
+I do remember distinctly when I entered the threshold of my career in architectural door hardware when aesthetics was not much thought of and only stainless steel finishes or polished stainless steel played a major role in the supply of 80 per cent of projects, mechanical hardware made up for 90 per cent of the project with 10 per cent going to electromechanical hardware for the vicinity.

 As the Middle East construction market started to grow at a rapid pace it left a disarray among architectural hardware manufacturers and suppliers to get their act together.
-We started to see more stringent fire and life safety regulations being put into force as the towers kept rising, it is not that the regulations and codes were not existent, they were but not very familiar with, this made way for BS EN (British Standard & European Norms) and ANSI (American National Standards Institute) regulations to come into force bringing in quality and aesthetics along the course.
+We started to see more stringent fire and life safety regulations being put into force as the towers kept rising, it is not that the regulations and codes were not existent, they were but not very familiar with them, and this made way for BS EN (British Standard & European Norms) and ANSI (American National Standards Institute) regulations to come into force bringing in quality and aesthetics along the course.

 Today, the architectural hardware used in the Middle East has paved the way for the world to follow in terms of solutions and aesthetics.
-Today, the trend has changed from more mechanical to electro-mechanical as the world turns to a more digitalised age the transformation in architectural hardware has kept up with the pace and has transformed itself to cater to the requirements and solutions of comfort to the client’s requirements, the change from only mechanical to electro-mechanical is still moving the future could see a 50/50 ratio in the coming future.
+Today, the trend has changed from more mechanical to electro-mechanical as the world turns to a more digitalised age the transformation in architectural hardware has kept up with the pace and has transformed itself to cater to the requirements and solutions of the comfort of the client’s requirements, the change from only mechanical to electro-mechanical is still moving the future could see a 50/50 ratio in the coming future.

 The current trending finish in the Middle East is ‘Matt Black” and the demand seems to keep growing making manufacturers and suppliers offer the same within their complete range of products with regards to the designs the hardware items have become sleeker and squared from being circular.

-With having some of the tallest and best-designed towers here in the Middle East, it has been a boon for architectural hardware manufacturers and suppliers to go beyond designs and customisation for the project requirements thus raising the bar for architectural hardware manufacturers around the world.
+Having some of the tallest and best-designed towers here in the Middle East, it has been a boon for architectural hardware manufacturers and suppliers to go beyond designs and customisation for the project requirements thus raising the bar for architectural hardware manufacturers around the world.